 Chair

 Kirby Ryan joined CORAL’s board in 2018 after volunteering in several efforts with CORAL’s program and strategy teams.
-Kirby is a Director of Strategy at Salesforce.
-Previously, he was the Chief Operating Officer of SWS Venture Capital, where he focused on empowering entrepreneurs in the consumer products and technology space to rapidly disrupt markets and industries.
-Before entering venture capital, Kirby spent seven years with Deloitte Consulting’s Strategy and Operations practice, helping organizations develop long-term customer and operating strategies, improve efficiencies and performance, and launch new businesses.
-Kirby holds an MBA from the UCLA Anderson School of Management, as well as a master’s degree in international business and a bachelor’s in marketing from the University of Florida.
-Kirby enjoys all water-based activities and has been a passionate snorkeler and diver since childhood.
+A passionate diver and lover of all water activities, Kirby is focused on optimizing CORAL’s operations and helping the organization scale the size and pace of its impact.
+Kirby is currently a Director of Strategy at Salesforce.
+Previously, he was the Chief Operating Officer of SWS Venture Capital and a member of Deloitte Consulting’s Strategy and Operations practice, helping organizations develop long-term customer and operating strategies, improve efficiencies and performance, and launch new businesses.

 Judy McNary